-We are developing a £16 million Three Counties Centre for Health and Wellbeing, as a new home for the Medical School.
-This is on schedule for completion in 2023.
+We have developed a £16 million Three Counties Centre for Health and Wellbeing, as a new home for the Medical School.

-Centrally situated on the Severn’s St John’s riverbank in Worcester, it will be a major new resource for skills across the health professions.
-Until then existing University teaching space is available.
+Centrally situated on the Severn’s St John’s riverbank in Worcester, it is a major new resource for skills across the health professions.

-The new facility will include a specialised anatomy skills room using high fidelity models for visualisation of anatomy, pathology and physiology; a simulated GP’s surgery with a suite of consultation rooms; technology for viewing and feedback space; and easily dividable units for Objective Structured Clinical Examinations.
+The new facility includes a specialised anatomy skills room using high fidelity models for visualisation of anatomy, pathology and physiology; a simulated GP’s surgery with a suite of consultation rooms; technology for viewing and feedback space; and easily dividable units for Objective Structured Clinical Examinations.

-The use of state-of-the-art simulation and visualisation facilities means there will be no need for laboratories for cadaveric dissection and standard wet laboratories to support basic science courses.
-Instead, space will be available to provide students access to computers and to allow them to engage in small study groups.
-A large open-plan learning space with café facilities will act as a communal area for students from different health disciplines to meet and collaborate in an informal environment.
-The new building will also provide a significant expansion of continuing professional development opportunities for those who are currently working in the regional health service.
+The use of state-of-the-art simulation and visualisation facilities means there is no need for laboratories for cadaveric dissection and standard wet laboratories to support basic science courses.
+Instead, space are available to provide students access to computers and to allow them to engage in small study groups.
+A large open-plan learning space with café facilities acts as a communal area for students from different health disciplines to meet and collaborate in an informal environment.
+The new building also provides a significant expansion of continuing professional development opportunities for those who are currently working in the regional health service.

-The Centre for Health and Wellbeing will significantly enhance the University’s existing health and science facilities.
+The Centre for Health and Wellbeing significantly enhances the University’s existing health and science facilities.
 These existing facilities include:

 - Extensive clinical simulation suites and a simulated hospital environment